rykrr/CyberX/README.md

 }
 ```

 Now that chains have been established, they can be populated with rules for the individual ports.
 This command adds a rule to transparently forward packets to the local proxy software using the local routing table.
 When picked up by these TPROXY rules, only the port numbers are modified.
 In addition to these rules, a rule for the corresponding port is added to the `BYPASS` chain.
-When active, these rules will rewrite the packets
+When active, these rules will source-NAT the packets (ie. rewrite the packet's source address and forward the response to the sender) instead of using the proxy software.

 ```
 intercept() {